Afk-flo/DuckForensic/README.md

 ![Banner](img/img.png)

 What's for ?
 > This script is designed to give you a quick and effective overview of your system after a potential compromise.
 It analyzes various folders, users, and processes in search of suspicious elements.
+It’s basicaly, a triage tool.
 ---

 ## Features